richardFirth/OmniRobotPlatformSKIRB_RevA/README.md

 # OmniRobotPlatformSKIRB_RevA
-Code to control the basic omni robot platform with an xbee remote.
+Documentation of my Omni robot platform.

-The robot is designed to be modular and is based around a motor control board.
+The robot is designed to be modular and is based around a 3D Printed/Laser cut chassis.
+This has a motor control board that connects to the battery and switch.
+The motor control board has a socket that can accept different boards that are plugged in.

 Different modules can be attached to the shield for control via different methods.

 **CAD Model:**  https://grabcad.com/library/omni-robot-platform-skirb_reva-1